arindal1/automation-scripts/boilerplate_generator/README.md

 ## Run

-- Use command: `streamlit code_temp.py` for the streamlit version.
+- Use command: `streamlit run code_temp.py` for the streamlit version.